 Monitoring the school’s approach to providing remote learning to ensure education remains as high quality as possible

 Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons

 Processing personal data

-Staff members may need to collect and/or share personal data such as such as email addresses as part of the remote learning system.
-As long as this processing is necessary for the school’s official functions, individuals won’t need to give permission for this to happen.
+Staff members may need to collect and/or share personal data such as email addresses as part of the remote learning system.
+As long as this processing is necessary for the school’s official functions, individuals will not need to give permission for this to happen.

 However, staff are reminded to collect and/or share as little personal data as possible online.